 The SSIDP has essentially thought out a system of financing irrigation infrastructure and its maintenance.
 To date no systematic proposals have been made for production loans.
-The consultant's initial instructions were that such functions should not be handled by the bodies created to handle irrigation infrastructure.
+The consultant's instructions are that such functions should not be handled by the bodies created to handle irrigation infrastructure.
 Production loans for women irrigators are important if women incomes are to be assured for the provision of reliable water is only one of the two key interventions.
-In the consultant's view, production loans are particularly important since women have few other credit channels for agricultural production.
+In this consultants view, production loans are particularly important since women have few other credit channels for agricultural production.